bigbap/Udacity_DRL_Collab_Compet/Report.md

 ![trained agent](./images/trained.gif)

 ## 1. Implementation
 I used the `MADDPG` algorithm, with a `uniformly sampled experience replay buffer`.
-The `MADDPG` algorithym is derived from the `DDPG` algorithym and modified for multi-agent environments.
+The `MADDPG` algorithm is derived from the `DDPG` algorithm and modified for multi-agent environments.
 The key difference is that the critic incorporates the actions from all agents when determining the Q values.

 ### 1.1.
 Neurals Nets
 There are 2 neural networks.
 One for the actor and the critic.
 The environment has a state space size of `8`, but the networks will take the last `3` states as inputs.
 The action space size is `2`.
 Bearing that in mind, each neural net has the following fully connected layers: